·

 The company uses a set of strict standards to ensure all their products meet high-quality expectations.

-2. an acceptable level of quality for someone or something
+2. an acceptable level of quality

 The restaurant's food did not meet our usual standards, so we decided not to return.